lucasbusso/lucasbusso/README.md

 ### Hi there 👋
-I'm a Software Engineer specialized in Frontend and Micro Frontend architecture.
-About 4 years of professional experience in this role.
-Solid knowledge of software architecture, design patterns, databases, AWS, ORMs and Docker.
-English proficiency C1.

-- 🔭 I’m currently working on a backoffice with **React** and **Microfrontend** architecture
+Fullstack Developer specialiced in microfrontend, microservices and mobile development.
+Working as Software Engineer since 2020.
+Languages: JavaScript, Java
+Frameworks: React, Angular, SpringBoot, NestJS
+Linux and cloud enthusiast.
+Knowledge in AWS, Docker, K8s, CI/CD pipelines, NGINX.

-- 💰 I’m currently working in **GlobalLogic** as SSr Frontend Engineer
+- 💰 I’m currently working in **GlobalLogic** as Sr Frontend Engineer
-- 🌱 I’m currently learning **Java** with **Spring Framework and SpringBoot**
+- 🔭I’m a **Frontend Tech Lead** on a team building a back-office application using React and a microfrontend architecture, and I also work as a **developer** on Spring Boot microservices system.
 - 📚 I'm reading **Distributed Systems (Principles and Paradigms) - Tanenbaum and Van Steen**
 - 😄 Pronouns: **he/him**
 - 📫 How to reach me: **lucasxbusso@gmail.com**